Krupique/docchat-ai/README.md

 **Impact**:
 Whether for businesses, researchers, or professionals dealing with vast amounts of data, this tool streamlines workflows, saves time, and enhances decision-making by transforming static PDFs into dynamic sources of knowledge.

+---

+### How to install Makefile on Windows

+Step 1: To install chocolatey https://chocolatey.org/install
+Step 2: Run the following command in the terminal (windows powershell or cmd) `choco install make`